-- Continue to monitor updates to the Biodiversity Regulation in the UK to support compliance with the regulation once published. - Monitor the evolution of the Taskforce on Nature-related Financial Disclosures and consider the extent to which we might integrate nature-related risk and opportunities into the investment processes for our holdings going forward.

-Develop natural capital-related investment products for clients seeking to address nature and biodiversity-loss and restore nature.
+- Explore the adoption of the Taskforce on Nature-related Financial Disclosures (TNFD) framework and the ways in which we might integrate nature-related risk and opportunities into the investment processes for our holdings going forward. - Continue to develop natural capital-related investment products for clients seeking to address nature and biodiversity-loss and restore nature.